-My research is concerned with the representation theory of structures (such as groups and algebras) used in physical modeling.
+My research is concerned with the representation theory of structures (such as groups and algebras) used in physical modelling.

 Physics can be thought of an attempt to understand, and make use of, the physical world.
 Part of the process of understanding any system is to make models of it.
 Such models can range from scaled-down versions, to mathematical simulations.
 My research is concerned with making useful mathematical models.

-Modeling as an approach to understanding is not limited to physics.
-One can attempt to model abstract structures (such as groups of symmetries) by modeling.
+Modelling as an approach to understanding is not limited to physics.
+One can attempt to study abstract structures (such as groups of symmetries) by modelling.
 In this setting the process is called Representation Theory.

-In summary then, my research is concerned with the representation theory of structures (such as groups and algebras) used in physical modeling.
+In summary then, my research is concerned with the representation theory of structures (such as groups and algebras) used in physical modelling.